peteraritchie/NamingThings/README.md

 **Prefer to name event identifiers with a _&lt;subject&gt;&lt;verb&gt;_ convention**.  _Subject_ is a common noun or a noun phrase and the _verb_ should have a tense in the past (past tense).
 Not all past-tense verbs take this form, but typically past-tense verbs are a _simple present tense_ verb suffixed with "-ed".

+**Prefer the subject name be the name of the _domain resource_ whose state changed**.
+Resources should be domain-specific and should not relate to implementation detail
+_avoid "record", "field"_, etc.

 To [Avoid Ambiguity](#avoid-ambiguity) **Prefer to limit the number of past tense verbs used**.
 Also **prefer to choose a single past tense verb for a particular circumstance**.
 Without getting lost in philosophy, here's a list of past-tense verbs for use with common event/state-change scenarios in software:

 #### Generic Outcome-based Event Name Suffixes